 Forget what you have been told: A password containing just letters but is at least 15-20 characters is actually more secure than an 8-character string of upper case and lower case letters, numbers, and symbols.

 Three random words or an English sentence is easier for a human to remember and more difficult for a criminal to guess.

 So, when enforcing a password policy or including one in your staff policy, focus on length rather than complexity.

 If a password is used across multiple systems, more than one front door will open if a criminal gets their hands on that password.

 You don’t use the same key for your house, car, bike, and garden shed.

-Wherever possible, but especially on valuable systems like email and CRM, ensure the system requires a second ‘thing’ before it will let you in.
+Wherever possible, but especially on valuable systems like email and CRM systems, ensure the system requires a second ‘thing’ before it will let someone log in.

-You can only gain access to your house if you know something (the alarm code) and you have something (the key).
+Someone can only gain access to your house if they know something (the alarm code) and they have something (the key).

-Make sure to have similar security on your important IT systems.
+Make sure you have similar security on your important IT systems.

 It means a criminal can’t gain access with just a password.
-They need a second ‘factor’.
+They need a second thing.

 5 – Privilege